Spicy deviled eggs filled with a tuna capers chili mixture, a creamy delight for your Easter brunch.

 Regarding the hard boiled eggs: older eggs are easier to peel than very fresh ones, I noticed that again when making the eggs, about half of them were from an older batch and half of them fresh.
 I did not make a sign on them to see how each batch peels, but I really noticed that half of them peeled easily while the other half not so.
 You can cook your eggs in advance as well, that will make them easier to peel too.
 Or you can use leftover Easter eggs to make deviled eggs, making deviled eggs is one of my favorite ways of using the leftover eggs ever year.

-So, here they are: Deviled Eggs with Tuna – something that definitely belongs on any Easter brunch table.
+So, here they are: Deviled Eggs with Tuna and Mayonnaise – something that definitely belongs on any Easter brunch table.

 Deviled Eggs with TunaPrint This